korawichkavee/12740-Ridecomfort-Pittsburgh/index.md

 *10/9/2021 update*

-We went out to take out data today and were successful.
+We went out and successfully obtained data from each mode of transportation today.
 We measured sound, vibration, temperature, and humidity of the bus, car, and scooter over a designated route.
 We initially had some trouble with the portable battery connecting to the RaspberryPi, but we replaced a faulty USB-c cable and it worked out well in the end.

 ## Methods